-- Other Meanings – In some contexts, sunflowers also symbolize good luck.
-However, they also have some negative associations such as unhappy love, haughtiness and false appearance or riches.
+In some contexts, sunflowers also symbolize good luck.
+However, they also have some negative associations such as unhappy love, haughtiness, and false appearance or riches.

 Here are the special meanings of the sunflower according to its variety:

-- Giant Sunflower (Helianthus giganteus) – Sometimes referred to as the Tall Sunflower, this variety symbolizes splendor, intellectual greatness, as well as pure and lofty thoughts.
+Sometimes referred to as the Tall Sunflower, this variety symbolizes splendor, intellectual greatness, as well as pure and lofty thoughts.
 They’re associated with wisdom and wishes.
-In some cultures, they’re believed to have the magical powers of health, fertility and happiness.
+In some cultures, they’re believed to have the magical powers of health, fertility, and happiness.

-- Jerusalem Artichoke (Helianthus tuberosus) – This variety of sunflowers represent an optimistic outlook in life and has been used in healing rituals.
-However, they’re not related with the city of Jerusalem.
+This variety of sunflowers represents an optimistic outlook in life and has been used in healing rituals.
+However, they’re not related to the city of Jerusalem.
 It’s thought that the early settlers in the Americas carried the flower’s roots to plant, and regarded the New World as their New Jerusalem.
-In some regions, they’re also called Sunroot, Earth Apple and Sunchoke.
+In some regions, they’re also called Sunroot, Earth Apple, and Sunchoke.

 Uses of Sunflower throughout History